Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification: Experimental Setup

 \paragraph{Baselines} In order to study the impact of different parts of DIViTA, we perform a straightforward ablation study by replacing key components with simpler alternatives.
-In addition, we compare DIViTA with the CTT-MMC-A architecture proposed by \citet{Wehrmann2017} for multi-label genre trailer classification using only information about the frames (unimodal).
-Since the original training dataset and source code for CTT-MMC-A~\cite{Wehrmann2017} are not publicly available, we reproduce the architecture as faithfully as possible from the paper description and train it on the Trailers12k dataset.
-However, for a fair comparison, we use a ResNet backbone pretrained only on ImageNet and omit the additional pretraining on Places360.
-We call the resulting model CTT-MMC-A$^\dagger$.
+We also compare DIViTA with two previous unimodal (video frames) MTGC methods: CTT-MMC-A and fastVideo.
+CTT-MMC-A is one of the CTT variants proposed by~\citet{Wehrmann2017}, whereas fastVideo is the fastText-based model that processes trailer frames in the approach by~\citet{moviescope}.
+For a fair comparison, as opposed to the original work, we use a backbone pretrained only on ImageNet for CTT-MMC-A and omit the additional pretraining on Places360.
+In addition to these MTGC methods, we compare DIViTA with TimeSformer~\citep{timesformer}, a Transformer-based video classification architecture that learns spatio-temporal features from a sequence of frame-level patches.
+We reproduce these architectures as faithfully as possible from the paper descriptions and train and evaluate them on Trailers12k.